Group-Based Professional Projects

 Types of projects and deliverables: Capstone projects cover anything from housing to transportation, economic development, oral histories, economic development, health planning, food systems interventions, etc. Examples of past capstone deliverables can be seen here, which have included sector-specific plans, qualitative or quantitative (e.g., survey-based) studies, evaluations, literature/case study reviews of best practices, and other products.
 The idea is to develop something useful for the client.

-My personal involvement: I have not personally led a capstone project yet, but would be ready to lead one by the fall of 2018 or winter of 2019.
-I would be most interested in food systems projects.
+My personal involvement: I have not personally led a capstone project yet, but hope to lead international and/or Michigan-based food systems projects.

 Cost: Some faculty members ask clients for a nominal fee to help cover student transportation costs and materials.